-- A delegated regulation incorporating nuclear and gas disclosures into SFDR disclosures has applied from 20 February 2023. - In April 2023, the ESAs launched a consultation on amendments to the RTS on content and presentation of principal adverse impact (PAI) and product disclosures.
-The consultation closed on 4 July 2023 and the ESAs are expected to report to the Commission by 28 November 2023. - The Joint Committee of the ESAs published a consolidated set of Q&As on the SFDR and SFDR RTS on 18 May 2023. - The Commission was due to evaluate the SFDR by 30 December 2022.
-In June 2023, the Commission announced, as part of its Sustainable Finance Package, that a consultation on assessing the SFDR will be launched in Autumn 2023.
-The focus will be on assessing shortcomings in the SFDR to improve legal certainty, enhancing usability and improving the legislation's role in mitigating greenwashing - In November 2022, the ESAs launched a Call for Evidence on greenwashing.
+- The ESAs submitted a final report to the Commission on 4 December 2023 on amendments to the RTS on content and presentation of principal adverse impact (PAI) and product disclosures.
+The Commission is expected to adopt the RTS in due course. - In July 2023 ESMA launched a Common Supervisory Action (CSA) with National Supervisors to assess asset managers' compliance with sustainability-related disclosures in SFDR and the EU Taxonomy Regulation and provisions in UCITS and AIFMD on integration of sustainability risks.
+The CSA will run until Q3 2024. - Between September and December 2023, the Commission consulted on SFDR implementation and on options to improve the framework.
+The focus is on assessing shortcomings in the SFDR to improve legal certainty, enhancing usability and improving the legislation's role in mitigating greenwashing.
+The Commission intends to adopt a report on the SFDR in Q2 2024. - In November 2022, the ESAs launched a Call for Evidence on greenwashing.
 Each of the ESAs delivered a progress report on 1 June 2023, with final reports to be delivered in May 2024. - The ESAs are due to report to the Commission on best practices relating to voluntary disclosures annually, by 10 September of each year.
-The next report is due by 10 September 2023. - EMSA ran a consultation between November 2022 and February 2023 on guidelines on funds' names using ESG or sustainability-related terms.
-It expects to issue final guidelines in Q3 2023.
+The next report is due by 10 September 2024. - ESMA consulted between November 2022 and February 2023 on guidelines on funds' names using ESG or sustainability-related terms.
+In December 2023 ESMA confirmed it would postpone the issue final guidelines until after the entry into force of amendments to the AIFMD and UCITS regimes.